why async fn in traits are hard

 types.
 Therefore, we might prefer a syntax that is more general and

-not tied to async
+not tied to async.

 Complication #3: supporting dyn traits that have async fns

-.
+Now imagine that had our trait Database, containing an async fn get_user.
 We might like to write functions that operate over dyn Database

 values.
-There are many reasons to prefer dyn Database
+There are many reasons to prefer dyn Database values:

 - We don’t want to generate many copies of the same function, one per database type;